 Note: If you’re experiencing brain fog and other symptoms of concussion that won’t go away after a concussion, we can help.
 On average, our patients improve by 75% after treatment.
-To learn about diagnosis and treatment options, sign up for a free consultation.
+To learn about diagnosis and treatment options, schedule a consultation.

 Concurrent Symptoms with Brain Fog: Why Do They Happen?

 Brain fog rarely occurs as an isolated symptom of a concussion.
 It’s often one of many, and patients often notice that they experience brain fog with another concussion symptom (or more).
 In this section, we look at common pairings and briefly discuss what causes them: